mmhashim139/ibtb/README.md

 # IBTB , Ireland Best To Be
-a tourism website that help the user to find an attraction or activity places in Ireland based on activity type or location area , and provide contact info & map location for each place .
+A tourism website that help the user to find an attraction or activity places in Ireland based on activity type or location area , and provide contact info & map location for each place .

 The website built with HTML, CSS & Javascript , and utilize API by Fáilte Ireland  “National Tourism Development Authority of Ireland” .